letsconnectvpn/letsconnect-vpn.org/pages/privacy.md

 That being said, Let's Connect! software doesn’t log ANY personal data.
 A user may deploy their own server and turn on/off default server logging.
 We will never receive any logging.
-The eduVPN clients (Android, iOS, Windows, macOS, Linux) won’t send us ANY personal information.
+The Let's Connect! clients (Android, iOS, Windows, macOS, Linux) won’t send us ANY personal information.
 Only when apps crash we might get crash logging from for example Google Play or Apple Appstore.

 ### Be aware